danielsaidi/Sheeeeeeeeet/README.md

 * [Standard Item][ActionSheetItem] - A standard, tappable action sheet item
 * [Select Item][ActionSheetSelectItem] - A single- or multi-select item with an `isSelected` state
-* 🍾 [Single Select Item][ActionSheetSingleSelectItem] - A single-select exclusive item with built-in handling
+* [Single Select Item][ActionSheetSingleSelectItem] - A single-select exclusive item with built-in handling
-* 🍾 [Collection Item][ActionSheetCollectionItem] - An action sheet item with an embedded collection view
+* [Collection Item][ActionSheetCollectionItem] - An action sheet item with an embedded collection view
-* [Toggle Item][ActionSheetToggleItem] - A single- or multi-toggle item with an `isToggled` state
 * [Link Item][ActionSheetLinkItem] - Navigation links

 The standard item corresponds to a default `UIKit` action sheet action.
 It has a